penguinmishra/Elasticsearch_notes/Analysis and Analyzers/Configuring built-in analyzers and token filters.md

 ## Configuring built-in analyzers and token filters

-Usually, the analyzers and filters can be specified while creating index using <code>settings</code> tag.
+Usually, the analyzers and filters can be specified while creating index using `settings` tag.

 ```sh
 PUT /existing_analyzer_config